Frequently Asked Questions about the TOEFL iBT® Test

 - What things should I remember to do before test day?

-- Select the recipients of up to four FREE official score reports before 10 p.m. local test center time the day before you test if you did not do so when you registered.
+- Select the recipients of up to 4 free official score reports before 10 p.m. local test center time the day before you test if you did not do so when you registered.
 Log in to your online account, click on "View Orders" on your home page and select your first recipient from the list provided.
 Verify your first selected recipient and select a department, if applicable.
-You can choose to "add another recipient."
-If you select your institutions after the 10 p.m. deadline, there is a US$18 fee for each score report.
-Score recipients cannot be deleted or changed after 10 p.m. deadline.
+You can choose to "Add Another Recipient."
+If you select your institutions after the 10 p.m. deadline, there is a US$19 fee for each score report.
+Score recipients cannot be deleted or changed after the 10 p.m. deadline.

 - Bring valid identification that exactly matches the name you used when you registered.
 If you do not have acceptable identification, you may not be permitted to test and your test fee will not be refunded.
 See ID Requirements for details.

-- Make travel plans to get to the testing center.
+- Make travel plans to get to the test center.
 Your test registration confirmation will list the street address of the test center.
 Arrive at least 30 minutes before your scheduled start time.

 - What do I need to bring on test day?

-There are only two important things you need to bring with you on test day:
+There is only 1 important thing you need to bring with you on test day:

-- Acceptable, valid ID with your name, recent photograph and signature.You will be required to enter ID information before you register to test.
-ID requirements depend on your country of citizenship and where you plan to test.
+- Acceptable, valid identification (ID) with your name, recent photograph and signature.You will be required to enter ID information before you register to test, and the ID you bring on test day must exactly match the name you used when you registered.
+ID requirements vary depending on your country of citizenship and where you plan to test.
 See ID requirements for more details.

 - What happens on test day?